 Levels: White - yellow - Blue

-Beginners will want to focus on simple bridging tactics such as:
+Beginners will want to focus on mechanical bridging tactics such as:

-Mantis Boxing contains a few mechanical bridging methods as seen above, as well as these methods based on footwork, and positioning.
+Mantis Boxing contains a few mechanical bridging methods as seen above, as well as the following method based on footwork, and positioning.

 Levels: Green - Brown - Black